NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/MONAI_IDC_PCa_detection/README.md

 <!-- Update this section as you make progress, describing of what you have ACTUALLY DONE.
 If there are specific steps that you could not complete then you can describe them here, too. -->

-1. Preliminary work applying the model in question to segment prostate anatomy.
+1. Preliminary work applying the model in question to segment prostate anatomy : [use.case.ipynb](https://github.com/ImagingDataCommons/idc-prostate-mri-analysis/blob/main/main_monai_anatomy.ipynb)
-1. ...
+1. Exploratory work on transfer of PC detection/localization on IDC data by creating a monai bundle : multi-modality input, custom transforms

 # Illustrations